Keto 101: A Beginners Guide to the Ketogenic Diet

 Type 2 Diabetes

-This population has been studied heavily with the keto diet since it’s technically as low-carb as you can get.
-While the research to date has been conducted in very small sample sizes, evidence suggests that an ultra-low-carb diet (like the keto diet) may help reduce A1C and improve insulin sensitivity by as much as 75 percent.
-In fact a keto diet has been associated with better glucose control and a reduction in medication use for diabetics.
+This population has been studied heavily with ketogenic diets since it’s technically as low-carb as you can get.
+While the research to date has been conducted in very small sample sizes, evidence suggests that an ultra-low-carb diet (like ketogenic diets) may help reduce A1C and improve insulin sensitivity by as much as 75 percent.
+In fact a ketogenic diet has been associated with better glucose control and better blood sugar control resulting in a reduction in medication use for diabetics. (also read: Smoothies for Diabetics)

-Can the Keto Diet Help with Weight Loss?
+Can the Ketogenic Diet Help with Weight Loss?

-This is the big question, and the reason a lot of us start thinking about going keto.
-This is the main reason the keto diet it’s so popular, and you’re hearing so much about it: the keto diet gurus say you can drop a lot of weight in a short period of time – how can you go wrong?
+This is the big question, and the reason a lot of us start thinking about going keto is weight loss.
+This is the main reason the ketogenic diet it’s so popular, and you’re hearing so much about it: the keto diet gurus say you can drop a lot of weight in a short period of time – how can you go wrong?
 But is this actually true, and can it work for YOU?
 The answer is yes!
 Obviously, as with any major health concern or dietary change, you should talk to your doctor.
 But the best part of the keto diet is that it WORKS and it can work for you!

 Here’s a breakdown of why the keto diet works – and might work for you: